Now that we’ve got the basics covered, let’s explore the exact things you need to know before you start carving out that career in Nutrition.

 - Public Health Nutritionists

-Once fully registered, KNDI expects annual renewal of the license.
-The renewal fee is Ksh.2000 for Kenyans and $280 for foreigners.
+Once fully registered, KNDI expects registrants to renew their licences annually.
+A renewal fee of Ksh.2000 is charged for Kenyan citizens and $280 for foreigners.

 The registration fee is KSh.5000 for Kenyans and East-Africans and $700 for those outside East African Countries.

-For those wishing to get more details regarding the institute’s activities other than what is presented here, we suggest you visit their site or physically at their offices.
-Their contacts are:
+For those wishing to get more details regarding the institute’s activities other than what is presented here, we suggest you visit their website or physically at their offices.

 We believe that should cover most of the questions regarding where to start.
 KNDI is a key factor in all this and as such should be considered carefully.